-Federal Employee Program® 1310 G Street, N.W.

-Washington, D.C.
-20005 202.942.1000 Fax 202.942.1125

-5.60.052

-Section: Prescription Drugs Effective Date: April 1, 2023

-Subsection: Central Nervous System Drugs Original Policy Date: January 27, 2023
+Last Review Da ate: March 8, 2024 Subject: Aduhelm Page: 1 of 5 Subsection: Central Nervous System Drugs Original Policy Date: January 27, 2023 Section: Prescription Drugs Effective Date: April 1, 2024

-Subject: Aduhelm Page: 1 of 5

-Last Review Date: March 10, 2023

 Aduhelm

 Description

 Aduhelm (aducanumab-avwa)

 Background

 Aduhelm (aducanumab-avwa) is a human, immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble and insoluble forms of amyloid beta.
 The accumulation of amyloid beta plaques in the brain is a defining pathophysiological feature of Alzheimer's disease (AD).
 Aduhelm reduces amyloid beta plaques (1).

 Regulatory Status

 FDA-approved indication: Aduhelm is an amyloid beta-directed antibody indicated for the treatment of Alzheimer's disease (1).

-Aduhelm has warnings regarding amyloid related imaging abnormalities (ARIA) and hypersensitivity reactions.
+Aduhelm has a boxed warning regarding amyloid related imaging abnormalities (ARIA).
+Aduhelm can cause ARIA categorized as ARIA wih edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
+Serious life-threatening evens such as intracerebral hemorrhage greater than 1 cm can occur with this class of medications.
 A recent (within one year) brain magnetic resonance imaging (MRI) should be obtained prior to initiating treatment.
 Brain MRI should also be obtained prior to the 5th, 7th, 9th, and 12th infusions (1).

+Hypersensitivity reactions such as angioedema and urticaria have occurred.
+If these reactions occur, promptly discontinue the infusion and initiate appropriate therapy (1).

 In Studies 1 (NCT 02484547) and 2 (NCT 02477800), the age of patients ranged from 50 to 85 years, with a mean age of 70 years (1).
 Clinically, AD can be categorized into two phenotypes based on the ages of onset: early-onset AD (EOAD; <65 years) and late-onset AD (LOAD; >65 years), of which LOAD is the more common form worldwide.
 The proportion of EOAD in all AD cases is between 5% and 10%.
 Presenilin 1 (PSEN1), presenilin 2 (PSEN2), and amyloid precursor protein (APP) are mostly associated with autosomal dominant forms of EOAD.
 Apart from genetic factors, mutations are environmentally related.
-Genetic-environmental interactions

-5.60.052

-Section: Prescription Drugs Effective Date: April 1, 2023

-Subsection: Central Nervous System Drugs Original Policy Date: January 27, 2023

-Subject: Aduhelm Page: 2 of 5

-may be caused by variation in the age of onset, neuropathological patterns, and disease duration.
+Genetic-environmental interactions may be caused by variation in the age of onset, neuropathological patterns, and disease duration.
 To date, more than 200 mutations have been described in PSEN1 throughout the world, but mutations in PSEN2 are extremely rare (2).

+Section: Prescription Drugs Effective Date: April 1, 2024 Subsection: Central Nervous System Drugs Original Policy Date: January 27, 2023 Subject: Aduhelm Page: 2 of 5

 The safety and effectiveness of Aduhelm in pediatric patients have not been established (1).

 Related policies

-Legembi
+Leqembi

 Policy

 This policy statement applies to clinical review performed for pre-service (Prior Approval, Precertification, Advanced Benefit Determination, etc.) and/or post-service claims.

-Aduhelm may be considered medically necessary in patients 50 years of age or older with Alzheimer's disease (AD), or less than 50 years of age with early onset AD; and if the conditions indicated below are met.
+Aduhelm may be considered medically necessary if the conditions indicated below are met.

-Aduhelm may be considered investigational for patients less than 50 years of age and for all other indications.
+Aduhelm may be considered investigational for all other indications.

 Prior-Approval Requirements

 Diagnosis

 Patient must have the following:

-Alzheimer's disease (mild cognitive impairment or mild dementia stage of disease) AND ALL of the following:
+Alzheimer's disease (mild cognitive impairment or mild dementia stage of disease)

+AND ALL of the following: